Dr. A. (Alberto) Pérez de Alba Ortíz

 Inverse design of self-assembling materials with dynamic design parameters

-MSc Physics project: Nathanyel Schut
+Alumnus MSc Physics: Nathanyel Schut

 Boltzmann generators for molecular design